 If you have a pet with a special need please Contact Us so we can discuss their health concerns and see if they are a candidate for a free sample.

-Active Ingredients: Cranberry, Magnesium Sulfate, Banana, Marshmallow Root, L-Ascrobic Acid (vitamin C), Magnesium Stearate, Pyridoxine hydrochloride (vitamin B6).
+Active Ingredients: Carrot, Banana, Magnesium Sulfate, Cranberry, L-Ascrobic Acid (vitamin C), Magnesium Stearate, Pyridoxine hydrochloride (vitamin B6).